Postgraduate Coordination Team

 .
 You are welcome to approach one of the following people:

-- Diana Siwiak - first point of contact and postgraduate development coordinator for all thesis students (Masters and PhD),
+- Diana Siwiak - first point of contact and postgraduate development coordinator (Masters and PhD),

 - Neil Dodgson - Associate Dean (Postgraduate Research).

-- Winston Seah - concerning our thesis program (ME, MSc (Part 2), and PhD), or
+- Winston Seah - for information regarding our research-based thesis programmes (ME, MSc (Part 2), and PhD), or

-- Alex Potanin - for non-thesis postgraduate programs in Software Development, Engineering Practice, or matters related to the ICT Graduate School.
+- Karsten Lundqvist - for information regarding our MSwDev, MEP, and matters related to the ICT Graduate School.

 The following links contain more specific information relevant to postgraduate research: